php-fig/fig-standards/proposed/autoloader/autoload.md

 Implementations MAY contain additional features and MAY differ in how they are implemented.

-For example implemenations, see [AutoloadTest.php][].
+For example implemenations, see [AutoloadTest.php](AutoloadTest.php).
 Example implementations MUST NOT be regarded as part of the specification; they are examples only, and may change at any time.